codeclysm/goa-raygun/README.md

 goa-raygun
 ==========

-A goa middleware to recover panics and send them to RayGun
+A goa middleware to recover panics and send them to RayGun.
+[Godoc](https://godoc.org/github.com/codeclysm/goa-raygun)

 The minimal setup to have it working is to put the Notify middleware in your middleware chain: